Categories

 3. Water storage

 Pack bladders will freeze and are nearly impossible to unfreeze.
 If you can find flowing water the cartridges in water filters will freeze after use and that will danger the cartridges.
 For these reasons, it is best to boil water or melt snow with a stove.
+Snow is often the only available water source.
 Store water in sturdy leakproof containers such as Nalgene bottles.
 Metal flasks will prevent water from freezing throughout the day but do not work well as hot-water bottles.
 This means Nalgenes bottles and metal flasks are a good combination.
 For more on water management, see How to Keep Your Water from Freezing.

 4. Food

-I carry both food to heat and cold food as well as extra food.
+I carry both food to heat and cold food as well.
+The cold food is an extra backup if cooking isn’t an option.
 You may not always be able to heat food when you are hungry, so it is good to have some food that can be eaten as is.
-I usually take fresh food to heat (not dehydrated) for short trips as well as packaged meals as backups.
+I usually take fresh food to heat (not dehydrated) for short trips as well as light packaged meals as backups.

 5. Repair kit